-Olivet College is a private, religious school in a small town setting in Olivet, Michigan.
-Olivet College was founded in 1844 and now enrolls around 1,078 students a year, including 1,045 undergrads.
-Olivet College provides housing for up to 710 students.
+Olivet College is a private, religious school in the small town setting of Olivet, Michigan.
+Olivet College was founded in 1844 and enrolls 968 undergrads and no graduate students.
+Olivet College provides on-campus housing for up to 710 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Olivet College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Olivet College has many options for athletes.
 See them all and learn more about life at Olivet College on the Student Life page.